 For audio applications, however, this is not the case.
 The human ear does not hear in a linear scale - a decibel (dB), the common unit of measurement for volume, is a logarithmic unit of measurement.
 This is because the human ear actually perceives sound on a logarithmic scale.
 In a lightbulb, if you double the power, you double the brightness.
 For sound, if you double the power, you only slightly increase the perceived loudness.
 To double the loudness, you would actually need to increase the power by ten times as much.

 As a result of this method of perceiving volume, linear potentiometers are not ideal for audio applications - turning a linear volume-control potentiometer to the halfway point would not produce half of the volume.
 Instead, we use logarithmic-scale potentiometers for audio applications to better approximate the scale in which the human ear perceives sound.
-These types of logarithmic potentiometers are often referred to as "audio taper".
+By using this logarithmic method, the audio output from your application will approximate a linear scale in how you hear it; when used properly, a logarithmic potentiometer will sound like it works linearly.
+For this reason, these types of logarithmic potentiometers are often referred to as "audio taper".

 Ideal vs. Actual